Treasures from the Austrian National Library

 France, Germany, and others — 6th–15th century

-A library of the emperors: the Austrian National Library's most beautiful examples of miniatures in manuscripts from the 6th to 15th centuries
+From the rich collections of a library of the emperors: ten of the Austrian National Library's most elaborate miniatures of illuminated manuscripts, created between the 6th and 15th centuries

 1. Established in 1368 by Duke Albert III of Austria (1349–95), the Austrian National Library is one of the finest in the world